About Us • Our Staff

 Favorite Beach: Moshup Beach, Aquinnah, MA

-Favorite Creative Medium: Words, Oil Paint
+Favorite Creative Mediums: Words and Oil Paint

 Jennifer Minicucci